JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 Every page typically has a dedicated subdirectory within root <path>/images</path>.

 Images in this documentation are generally screenshots.
-For consistency, images should be 296, 460, or 706 pixels wide.
+For consistency, images should be 296, 460 or 706 pixels wide.
-The preferred image format is PNG at 144 DPI resolution.
+The preferred image format is PNG at a resolution of 144 DPI.
 A resolution of 72 DPI is acceptable but may look blurry on high-resolution monitors.

 Use [Window Resizer](https://plugins.jetbrains.com/plugin/18045-window-resizer) plugin for exact resizing of the IDE application window.